WHAT TO Know

 & WATER

 We will not sell food at this event.
-Everyone who attends must arrange for their own meals, either by bringing their own and eating picnic-style on site while watching the plays, or by grabbing something from one of the many eateries on nearby Bay and Bloor Street (for grabbable food, we recommend Aroma Espresso Bar, Paris Baguette, and Eataly).
+Everyone who attends must arrange for their own meals, either by bringing their own and eating picnic-style on site while watching the plays, or by grabbing something from one of the many eateries on nearby Bay and Bloor Street (for grabbable food, we recommend Eataly, as well as Tim Hortons, Subway, Paris Baguette, and McDonald’s).
+And we have heard that some local food truck vendors may also be parking somewhere nearby — look for them!
 Remember, each of the plays will repeat at three different stations (see above) on the Vic Quad, so if you time food trips right, you won’t miss much.

 GO GET YOUR OWN FOOD